micaela-fm/JavaScript-Algorithms-and-Data-Structures/README.md

 5. **Pokémon Search App** - Build a Pokémon search application.

 ## Repository Structure
-The repository is divided in modules, each containing some exercises and the project implementation.
+The repository consists of a PROJECTS directory, containing the main projects of the course, and several module directories, each containing its module's exercises.